DarthSyntax/Reminder/GroupProject/Design-Team/design-discussion.md

 Adam
 ### Pros
-This design has the base `ReminderList`, `Reminder`, and `Alert` classes.
+This design has a simple layout with base of `ReminderList`, `Reminder`, and `DateTime` classes.

 ### Cons
-This design includes classes involving user interface.
-(This is not needed at this stage of design).
+It's only got one alert method, should probably have its own alert class.
-Reminders cannot be grouped by type.
+Perhaps the DateTime class should be embedded in the Reminder class.
 The repeat requirement is not satisfied.
 Relationships between classes are not named.